 Best for: a city break from the Costa Brava

-Just a short drive inland from the Costa Brava, Girona is perfect for a day trip away from the seaside.
+Just a short drive inland from the Costa Brava, Girona is perfect for a day trip away from the seaside or as a family city break in its own right.
 Although Barcelona is the favoured city break destination on Spain’s east coast, I think Girona is worth considering if you’d prefer fewer crowds and a more compact city.
 There are narrow shaded streets, inviting eateries and great shopping.
 On our visit, after finding a particularly satisfying restaurant, we spent rather a lot of time eating and didn’t make it on to the city walls but I’m keen to return after reading Andrew and Emily’s account from Along Dusty Roads.
 Girona’s walls will take you past hidden gardens and peaceful cloisters but also offer incredible views over the city and its Gothic cathedral and, on a clear day, towards the Pyrenees.

 As well as the city’s 14th century walls, I’d also like to take in more of Girona’s bridges including Gustav Eiffel’s Pont de les Peixateries Velles which leads conveniently to Rocambolesc Gelateria.
 If your children are tiring of humdrum flavours and boring ice cream cones, they can feast on a lolly fashioned on the proprietor’s nose or perhaps a blueberry Darth Vada.
 I’ve heard that this ice cream shop vies with Girona’s cathedral as the city’s top tourist attraction.
 As with Dubrovnik, scenes from Game of Thrones were filmed in Girona, in case that’s a selling point for you.